dustinpfister/hexo_sitesource/source/_posts/phaser-components-events.md

 );
 ```

+It is important to Keep in mind that the dragUpdate handler seems to fire before the dragStart handler, so if I use dragStart to set something up, it might not be there the first time dragUpdate fires.

 ##  Preventing the context menu from showing up with preventDefault

 A context menu may show up when I long press, or right click a projects canvas element, there is of course the preventDefault bool that can called.
 A reference to the canvas element can be found at game.canvas where something like this can be done: